KPU's response to COVID-19

-We are fortunate to have not only an impressive collection of research materials available through our KPU Library system, but also--and maybe the most important--a friendly, helpful and well-informed staff ready to help with your research questions.
+We are fortunate to have not only an impressive collection of research materials available through our KPU Library system, but also--and maybe the most important--a friendly, helpful, and well-informed staff ready to help with your research questions.
 The KPU Library website is your portal to research.
 It also offers comprehensive subject guides, including a guide for English that includes information on subjects as diverse as academic honesty, finding and evaluating resources, and academic writing.
-The library is currently running on reduced hours and reduced services, so make sure that you check the Library's COVID-19 Response Page before heading there.

-Students and faculty can also learn about the KPU Coast Capital Library's new acquisitions of books that relate to English literature and criticism.
+Students and faculty can also learn about the KPU Library's new acquisitions of books that relate to English literature and criticism.

 Understanding Academic Integrity and Plagiarism

 Avoiding plagiarism is a key factor in your academic success, and any of the resource persons you connect with will be able to talk about it with you.
 Indeed, the University policy on Academic Integrity (ST2) is a required part of all official course presentation (syllabus) materials.
 One way to avoid academic dishonesty and plagiarism is to understand the ins and outs of citation styles as explained by this handy library website.
 The KPU Library also offers a guide to help you identify and understand academic dishonesty as well as an online workshop where you can earn a digital badge to show you’ve learned what you need to know about using sources in an academic setting.